|

 Travel Insurance

-It’s possible to book city
+It’s possible to book city breaks and package deals that include

-providers such as Lastminute.com, but it can often work out cheaper if
+travel insurance from providers such as Lastminute.com, but it can often

-you book each part of your holiday separately.
-Wherever you travel it’s
+work out cheaper if you book each part of your holiday separately.
+Wherever

-thoroughly recommended that you get decent travel
+you travel it’s thoroughly recommended that you get travel insurance

-the type of holiday you are considering.
-You will able to choose single
+most suited to your needs for the type of holiday you are considering.

-trip cover or annual cover, if you are intending to travel more than once
+You will able to choose single trip cover or annual cover, if you are

-in one calendar year.
-You can also add extra cover if, for example, you
+intending to travel more than once in one calendar year.
+You can also

-are going to be scuba diving or playing golf.
+add extra cover if, for example, you are going to be scuba diving or playing

 Accommodation